MAP Test Language Usage

 • RIT range: 210-213

-Kate is writing a story and want to improve her word choice.
+Kate is writing a story and wants to improve her word choice.
 Select the best word from each group that fits best in the paragraph.

 Answer

-The correct answer is "casually, decided, and jittery".
+The correct answers are casually, decided, and jittery.

 Sample 17